Nitrokey/nitrokey-documentation/pro/linux/full-disk-encryption-with-cryptsetup-luks.md

 Notice: This is a fall-back alternative in case you lose your Nitrokey, or if it's unavailable.
 So far, it was not tested, and users must be aware of these risk of getting locked out of their computer, if the fall-back method does not work.

-Once you enter the passphrase, the script finishes the setup
+Once you enter the passphrase, the script finishes the setup.
+It took less than a minute of computation on the test setup before it is done, so be aware of not interrupting the script, or you might get locked out of your computer after reboot.

 ![](./images/luks_3.png)